We are searching for

 Understandably, the public is even less knowledgeable about a relatively new technology like electric cars.
 However, learning the interactions between your car's parts will improve your control, maximize safety, and help you recognize when something is going wrong.

-Everything starts with the battery.
+Everything starts with the EV battery.
 While traditional and electric vehicles both rely on batteries for power, comparing their respective outputs is like pitting a squirt gun against a fire hose.

 How Different Types of Electric Cars Work